davidmjiang/CodeGames/README.md

 }
 ````

-We have now covered the main building blocks for a game and we're reading to put everything together:
+We have now covered the main building blocks for a game and we're ready to put everything together:
 ```
 Game g = new Game("CodeGames"); // give it a name g.hasPlayers(2,4) // define the min and max number of players